Emmett Tyrrell: Personal life

 In 1972, Tyrrell married first wife Judy Mathews, with whom he had three children; they divorced in 1988.
-In 1998, Tyrrell married Jeanne M. Hauch at Holy Rosary Church, Washington, DC.
+In 1998, Tyrrell married Jeanne M. Hauch at Holy Rosary Church, Washington, D.C.

 Tyrrell is a practicing Catholic.
 He obtained a canonical annulment of his first marriage before his present union.

-He serves on the Board of Selectors for Jefferson Awards.
+He served on the Board of Selectors of the Jefferson Awards Foundation.

 Tyrrell is the great-great-grandson of Patrick D. Tyrrell, an immigrant from Ireland and a detective in the United States Secret Service in the 1870s, involved in foiling the plot to steal the body of Abraham Lincoln in 1876.